Alabama would be 1st state to execute an inmate this year - WTMJ

 Associated Press

 MONTGOMERY, Ala.
-(AP) — Alabama would be the first state to carry out an execution this year if it proceeds with plans to put to death a 51-year-old inmate convicted of the shotgun slaying of a police detective’s sister decades ago.
+(AP) — Alabama would be the first state to carry out an execution this year if allowed to proceed with plans to put to death a 51-year-old inmate convicted in the shotgun slaying of a police detective’s sister decades ago.

-The 11th U.S. Circuit Court of Appeals issued a stay blocking the Thursday night execution, but the state is expected to appeal.
+Alabama on Thursday asked the U.S. Supreme Court to lift an appellate court stay currently blocking the evening execution from taking place.
+The state also asked justices to vacate an injunction banning the state from proceeding with the execution unless Smith is allowed to have his personal pastor present in the execution chamber with him.
+Both were issued by the 11th U.S. Circuit Court of Appeals.

 Willie B. Smith III was scheduled to receive a lethal injection at a south Alabama prison for the 1991 murder of Sharma Ruth Johnson in Birmingham.
 Prosecutors said Smith abducted Johnson, 22, at gunpoint from an ATM, stole $80 from her and then took her to a cemetery where he shot her in the back of the head.